CustomerSure

 Customer experience is the sum total of all the interactions a customer has with your organisation.

-We’ve seen ‘NPS Champions’ embedded in non-customer-facing business units, and they work brilliantly.
-It’s their responsibility to own the NPS project in their area of the business, even if customer-facing teams are sending surveys and receiving feedback.
+It’s their responsibility to own the NPS project in their area of the business, even if a CX team are managing the overall VoC platform by sending surveys, analysing the results, and routing insights to the right people.

 These ‘champions’ make sure that feedback relating to their division gets dealt with.
 Rude payment chasers?
 It’s up to your Finance Champion to organise training and make sure things change.
 Missed appointments by your field technicians?
 It’s up to your Operations Champion to drive the process improvement that stops this happening.